 7. Set the Time for Each Task

 Employees get lazy and disturbed when they have to do more in less time.
 Moreover, an employee never likes to take the work home.
 An employee easily gets irritated by the work if it interrupts his personal space.
 Therefore, business managers must set achievable goals.
-If an employee is working from 9 till 5, then the daily goals should be realistic and easily completed within the given time frame.
+If an employee is working from 9 to 5, then the daily goals should be realistic and easily completed within the given time frame.
 A human cannot work continuously like a machine, so the work should be assigned to view the tea and lunch breaks.

 8. Spread Positivity

 An employee should always get positive vibes from your side.
 Positivity leaves a positive impact on employee morale.
 It will help get a positive outcome if you keep the environment friendly, flexible, and lively.
-Providing lunch breaks, teatime snacks keep the employees active, energetic, and motivated.
+Providing lunch breaks and teatime snacks keep the employees active, energetic, and motivated.
 Moreover, a business manager should be positive and spread positivity to get the best outcomes.

 9. Promote the Active Employees